Best Citizenship by Investment Programs for 2026

 What’s Changed Recently

-• Regional moves to harmonise minimum donations around $200k
+• Regional moves to harmonise minimum donations around US$200,000 or higher

 • Tighter due diligence and interview policies across the Caribbean aimed at reinforcing program integrity